SoufBz/NYU-Basic-Python-1/README.md

-Text# NYU center for datascience python 1 exercise
+# NYU center for datascience python 1 exercise

 A data science exercise i made in Python3.